 The reason translators fail the test

-Dave Deck on passing NAATI translation and interpreting tests Dave explained that there are some particularly common reasons for failing the tests.
-The pass rate is overall very low, at around 10-15%.
-This is because many candidates are not well unprepared for the examination.
-Some only sit the test as a way of getting points for Australian migration.
+Dave Deck on passing NAATI translation and interpreting test translators explained that there are some particularly common reasons for failing the tests.

-In the translation examination, lacking proficiency in what is called L2, the translator’s 2nd language, is the reason why exam takers fail.
-Some candidates attempt to translate into their 2nd language, which means they have difficulty in expressing complex ideas.
-When they translate into their native language, one reason for failure is the misunderstanding the text.
+In the translation examination, lacking proficiency in what is called L2, the translator’s 2nd language is the reason why exam takers fail.
+Some candidates attempt to translate into their 2nd language, which means they have difficulty expressing complex ideas.
+When they translate into their native language, one reason for failure is misunderstanding the text.
 Some exam takers do have problems with technique meaning they either translate over-literally or, use paraphrasing that is unnecessary.
+Some other reasons are :